nathwung/uoft-housing/README.md

   - A pin is dropped on the map with location preview on hover
   - Clicking a pin filters visible listings by that location for targeted browsing

-### ❤️ Favorites System
+### 💾 Save Listings Feature
-- Click the ⭐ star icon on any listing to favorite or unfavorite it
+- Click the ⭐ star icon on any listing to save or unsave it
-- Favorites are stored persistently in PostgreSQL
+- Saved listings are stored persistently in PostgreSQL
-- Toggle the "Show Saved Only" button to filter the listings view to only your favorites
+- Toggle the "Show Saved Only" button to filter and view just your saved listings

 ### 💬 Messaging System
 - Initiate chats with listing owners directly from the detail page